 We care about mental health.
-While recognizing that physical, emotional, spiritual, social, and cultural factors are at play, we treat conditions such as depression, anxiety, PTSD, bipolar II, panic disorder, OCD, grief and social anxiety and refer you to appropriate specialists.
+While recognizing that physical, emotional, spiritual, and social factors are at play, we treat conditions such as depression, anxiety, PTSD, bipolar disorder, panic disorder, OCD, grief and social anxiety.
 We look at underlying factors such as childhood abuse and trauma to help you be well in body, mind, and spirit.
-We both treat mental health issues and refer you to specific therapists that specialize in your particular condition.

 Depression is a serious medical illness.
-If you are one of the more than 19 million teens and adults in the United States who have depression, emotional symptoms, such as lack of enjoyment of life, and physical symptoms, such as body pain and fatigue, do not go away.
+If you are one of the more than 19 million teens and adults in the United States who have depression, emotional symptoms such as sadness and a lack of enjoyment of life, and physical symptoms, such as insomnia and fatigue, do not go away.
 They persist and interfere with your everyday life.
 Depression is a disorder of the brain.
-There are a variety of causes, including genetic, biological, environmental, and psychological factors.
-There are also a variety of treatments, which we tailor to the individual.
+There are a variety of treatments, which we tailor to the individual.

 Fear and anxiety are part of life.
 You may feel anxious before you take a test or walk down a dark street.
 This kind of anxiety is useful -- it can make you more alert or careful.
-It usually ends soon after you are out of the situation that caused it.
+This type of anxiety is adaptive.
 But for millions of people in the United States, the anxiety does not go away, and gets worse over time.
-They may have all-comsuming worry or chest pains.
-We have lots of experence tailoring a treatment that can help.
+All-consuming worry or panic attacks can make life difficult.
+We have experence tailoring a treatment that can help.

-Post-traumatic stress disorder (PTSD) is a real illness.
-You can get PTSD after living through or seeing a traumatic event, such as war, a hurricane, sexual assault, physical abuse, or a bad accident.
-PTSD causes stress and anxiety after the danger is over.
+PTSD can occur after living through or seeing a traumatic event, such as war, a hurricane, sexual assault, physical abuse, or a bad car accident.
+PTSD is a physiologic reaction that can include avoidance, hyperarousal, reactivity, and anxiety long after the danger is over.
 We can walk with you towards healing.

 Obsessive-compulsive disorder (OCD) is a type of anxiety disorder.
-If you have OCD, you have frequent, upsetting thoughts called obsessions.
-To try to control the thoughts, you feel an overwhelming urge to repeat certain rituals or behaviors.
+It involves frequent, upsetting thoughts called obsessions.
+To try to control the the anxiety these thoughts cause there may be an overwhelming urge to repeat certain rituals or behaviors.
 These are called compulsions.
-Examples of obsessions are a fear of germs or a fear of being hurt.
-Compulsions include washing your hands, counting, checking on things, or cleaning.
-With OCD, the thoughts and rituals cause distress and get in the way of your daily life.
-However, good treatments are available.
+Examples of obsessions are a fear of germs, obsessive self-doubt, fear of religious sins, or a fear of being hurt.
+Effective treatments are available.